wp-plugins/wp-spamshield/readme.txt

 * Compatibility fix for WooCommerce POS plugin.
 * Compatibility improvement for IIS servers.
 * Made various code improvements.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.9.4.2 =
 *released 07/13/15*

 * Added a compatibility fix for AIT Themes.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.9.4.1 =
 *released 07/9/15*

 * Fixed a bug with some of the anti-spam checks not being properly verified on certain server configurations with dynamic IP addresses.
 * Made various minor code improvements.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.9.4 =
 *released 07/1/15*